go-mesquite/Mesquite/README.md

 ## Technologies
 - Support for HTMX to make responsive user experiences
 - SQLite database for speed an simplicity (Yes, this is a good idea in most cases.
 More info below)
+- HTTP/2 to send all of the files neded for a page at once
-- Written in Go for speed and readability
+- Written in Go for speed and ecosystem

 Everything is modular so you can use a different database/router/frontend if your needs change